istio/istio.io/_docs/tasks/security/role-based-access-control.md

 [authorization template](https://github.com/istio/istio/blob/master/mixer/template/authorization/template.proto).
 "requestcontext" defines the input to the RBAC engine at runtime.

-Point your browser at the BookInfo `productpage` (http://$GATEWAY_URL/productpage).
+Point your browser at the Bookinfo `productpage` (http://$GATEWAY_URL/productpage).
 Now you should see `"PERMISSION_DENIED:handler.rbac.istio-system:RBAC: permission denied."` This is because Istio RBAC is "deny by default", which means that you need to explicitly define access control policy to grant access to any service.